Department: Production and Population Health

 2014 Postgraduate Certificate in Veterinary Education and Fellow of the Higher Education Academy

 2010 Diplomate of the European College of Zoological Medicine in the specialty of Wildlife Population Health

 2009 PhD in Veterinary Epidemiology, University of Cambridge

-2004 MSc (Wild Animal Health), Institute of Zoology and Royal Veterinary College
+2004 Master of Science in Wild Animal Health, Institute of Zoology and Royal Veterinary College

 2012-date Lecturer in Veterinary Epidemiology, RVC

 2010-2012 Project leader for SERVAL surveillance evaluation framework, RVC/AHVLA